Last updated: November 2016

 - Community Service - Christmas is an ideal time to do something for the community.
-Imagine the impact if you setup a free gift wrapping service at your local shopping center.
+Imagine the impact if you setup a free gift wrapping service at your local shopping mall.
 No catches, just a service for people and a way to interact with your local community.
 Or what about helping at a Soup Kitchen?
-An important message to communicate to your young people is that this service shouldn't just be at Christmas time but all year round

 - Christmas trivia night - you'd be amazed about what people assume is fact in relation to Jesus's birth (for example, how many wise men were there!?)